 PROS of Classical Homeschooling

-- Love for the classics and living books (which makes it easier to use your library)
+- Love for the classical books and living books (which makes it easier to use your library)

 - Appreciation of values and morals, as well as wisdom